MikeCullimore/food/recipes/baguettes.md

 ## A/B testing

 - 30th August batch: final prove: one pair of baguettes at ambient 45 minutes, the other in the fridge ... what difference did it make?
+Ambient prove very hard to score: curved new grignette with curved blade no use, instead used bare razor, dough so wet and sticky that couldn't cut deep and shape messed up.

 ## Next time